Wilfred/trifle/notes/toolset.md

 encouraging users to specify what their project depends on.
 It should make it easy to say 'I depend on foo 1.2+, but less that 2.0'.

-### Extension: -auto-import.bao
+### Extension: -auto-import.tfl

 Assume I have a package `foo` that contains `foo/bar:some-function`.
-I want to be able to define `foo/-auto-import.bao` that imports `foo/bar`, so users of the package can access `foo:some-function`.
+I want to be able to define `foo/-auto-import.tfl` that imports `foo/bar`, so users of the package can access `foo:some-function`.

 ### Extension: Sandboxing